karthikeyancbm/Industrial-Copper-Modelling/README.md

 Another area where the copper industry faces challenges is in capturing the leads.
 A lead classification model is a system for evaluating and classifying leads based on how likely they are to become a customer.

+**Approach:**

+**1. Data Understanding:**

+Identify the types of variables (continuous, categorical) and their distributions.

+If any rubbish values found such as '0000',it should be converted into null.

+**2. Data Preprocessing:**

+  * Handle missing values with mean/median/mode.
+  * Treat Outliers using IQR
+  * Identify Skewness in the dataset and treat skewness with appropriate data transformations, such as log transformation.
+  * Encode categorical variables using suitable techniques, such as one-hot encoding, label encoding, or ordinal encoding, based on their nature and relationship with the target variable.